amkilar/GERONIMO/README.md

 ```shell
 conda -V
 ```
-> Geronimo was tested on conda 23.3.1
+> GERONIMO was tested on conda 23.3.1
 #### 1) If you do not have installed `conda`, please install `miniconda`
 Please follow the instructions for installing [miniconda]